Chart Color Schemes

 Goodwood displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Goodwood, as per the latest Census evaluation, 58.9% of dwellings were houses, with the remaining 41.1% being semi-detached, apartments, or other types.
-This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Goodwood stood at 34.9%, with mortgaged dwellings at 28.9% and rented ones at 36.3%.
-The median monthly mortgage repayment was $2,167, exceeding Adelaide metro's average of $1,562.
-The median weekly rent in Goodwood was $355, compared to Adelaide metro's $320.
-Nationally, Goodwood's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The dwelling structure in Goodwood, as per the latest Census, consisted of 58.9% houses and 41.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Goodwood was at 34.9%, with the rest either mortgaged (28.9%) or rented (36.3%).
+The median monthly mortgage repayment in Goodwood was $2,167, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure in Goodwood was $355, compared to Adelaide metro's $320.
+Nationally, Goodwood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing